Costly, imported fossil fuels are used to meet 90% of Jamaica’s energy needs.

 Beyond the Project

-Throughout development, BMR Energy leveraged its resource to be good neighbors and provide additional support ot surround communities.
+Throughout development, BMR Energy leveraged its resource to be good neighbors and provide additional support to surrounding communities.

 - Creating local employment: Members of surrounding parishes contributed about 90% of labor hours for construction of the project.